radixdlt/babylon-node/testnet-node/README.md

 The ledger database is stored in a docker volume called `ledger-data`.

 Sometimes if updating to a new version of the node, a ledger wipe is needed.
-To wipe the ledger, run: `docker volume rm testnet-node_ledger-data` to remove the `ledger-data` volume.
+To wipe the ledger, run: `docker volume rm radixdlt-testnet-babylon-node_ledger-data` to remove the `ledger-data` volume.

 ### Key Pair